-As you prepare for your upcoming Tech Transfer, have you considered if you are appropriately prepared and ready to conduct an analytical method transfer?
+As you plan for an upcoming Tech Transfer, have you considered if you are appropriately prepared to conduct an analytical method transfer?
 With the simple checklist provided below, you will never have to wonder again.

 In ProPharma Group’s 9 Gate Tech Transfer Methodology, analytical method transfer is completed and verified in Gate 5.
 The analytical methods are required for subsequent formulation and process development.